-The Medical Device Regulation (MDR) deadlines are closing in for re-certification and/or the introduction of new products.
-This requires manufacturers to start Post-market Clinical Follow-up (PMCF) activities to fulfill the requirements set out in Annex XIV, part B of the MDR.
+The Medical Device Regulation (MDR) deadlines are closing in for re-certification and/or introduction of new products.
+This requires manufacturers to start Post-market Clinical Follow-up (PMCF) activities to fulfil the requirements set out in Annex XIV, part B of the MDR.

 In this post, we dive into the requirements for PMCF, its advantages, and its pitfalls.
 Following which we present a practical guide to use for PMCF activities.

 How does the MDR describe PMCF activities and subsequent requirements?

 Annex XIV, Part B states “PMCF shall be understood to be a continuous process that updates the clinical evaluation referred to in Article 61 and Part A of this Annex and shall be addressed in the manufacturer’s post-market surveillance plan”

 What the above means is that the goal of PMCF activities is to update the clinical evaluation report with up to date data.
 It ensures that once approved, safety and performance results are continuously available to the market.
 And, the goal of the PMCF plan is to specify the methods and procedures used to proactively collect and evaluate this clinical data in relation to the product’s safety (hereunder identifying previously unknown side-effects) as well as clinical performance.